Wolf480pl/wolf480pl.github.com/_drafts/partitioning-prometheus-for-archlinux.md

 * `/dev/sdb1` - 869 GiB - `D:` "Data" (empty NTFS)
 * `/dev/sdb2` - 60.5 GiB - `E:` "Recovery" (NTFS with installers for all OEM-provided drivers and tools, images of some partitions on /dev/sda)

 Now, for some reason, I don't feel like wiping Win8.
-Maybe it's because I wanna try out Win10 once it's out, or maybe I'm afraid one day I'll need to use some windows-only program because school/work/whatever.
-Whatever the reason is, I'll go for dual-boot.
+Maybe it's because <del>I wanna try out Win10 once it's out,</del> or maybe I'm afraid one day I'll need to use some windows-only program for school/work/etc. Whatever the reason is, I'll go for dual-boot.

 ### Move over, you fat Windows!